Tamsin DearnleyBack to previous page

 The Celtic harp (the instrument I play and teach) goes by a number of names: generally speaking, the terms 'lever harp', 'Celtic harp', 'small harp', 'clarsach' (the Gaelic term for the harp), and 'folk harp' all refer to the same instrument.
 You will also occasionally hear it referred to the as the 'Irish Harp' or 'Scottish Harp'.

 As the name suggests, the lever harp (my preferred term) uses levers instead of pedals to change key, and these are operated by the left hand.
-There is no standard size of harp or number of strings (although 34 is the most common number of strings - see below), but on average a lever harp will be around 4 feet tall and weight around 10kg (1.6 stone, or your average 8 month old).
+There is no standard size of harp or number of strings (although 34 is the most common number of strings - see below), but on average a lever harp will be around 4 feet tall and weight around 10kg (1.6 stone, or your average 1-year old).

 Many people imagine that a small 'lap' harp will be easier to play than a larger one.
 This is actually not necessarily true - a bigger floor-standing harp is usually much easier for beginners as it doesn't need to be supported on the knee by the player, freeing up the hands (and concentration) for playing.